FVSoftwareDeveloper/TicketSystemBackend/README.md

 extension=pdo_pgsql

-# Composer need to be present. run command bellow:
+# 10 - Composer need to be present. run command bellow:

 composer update

-# Generate Laravel key. run command bellow:
+# 11 - Generate Laravel key. run command bellow:

 php artisan key:generate

+# 12 - if you would like to have fake data to be insert go to step 13 or if you like to start clean and let laravel create table go to step 14

-# Migrate Databases. run command bellow:
+# 13 - Migrate Databases. run command bellow:

 php artisan migrate

-# import bckTickets.bak file into postgresql
+# 14 - import bckTickets.bak file into postgresql

 https://www.pgadmin.org/docs/pgadmin4/6.3/restore_dialog.html

-# Run app on port 8000.
+# 15 - Run app on port 8000.

 php artisan run serve